leorge/JavaSort/README.md

 This is a possible error that may caused by randomness or interrupt handlers.
 The 7th filed is standard deviation (STDEV) of 10 data.
 The 8th field is percentage of STDEV: 100 \* Stdev / Mean.
-The test repeats until the percentage becomes 2% or less.
+The test repeats until the percentage becomes 5% or less in this case.

 The following chart exhibits the relative performances of the algorithms.
 Y axis is normalized ***elapsed time* / *n*log(*n*)**,